rakibsarowar/note-of-reactive-accelerator-course/README.md

 - Avoid defining components within other components for performance reasons.
 - Data should be passed from parent to child components through props rather than nesting definitions.

+> [!NOTE]\
-**🏷️ Notes:**
+> **🏷️ Notes:**
-Remember, while components facilitate the creation of reusable UI elements, it's crucial to structure them wisely and adhere to best practices to maintain code quality and performance.
+> Remember, while components facilitate the creation of reusable UI elements, it's crucial to structure them wisely and adhere to best practices to maintain code quality and performance.

 <!-- Chapter : 1.5 ---------------------------------------------------------------------------------------->